-WHO QualityRights is an initiative which aims to improve the quality of care in mental health and related services and to promote the human rights of people with psychosocial, intellectual and cognitive disabilities, throughout the world.
+WHO QualityRights is an initiative which aims to improve the quality of care and support in mental health and social services and to promote the human rights of people with psychosocial, intellectual or cognitive disabilities throughout the world.
 QualityRights uses a participatory approach to achieve the following objectives:

-1 Build capacity to understand and promote human rights, recovery and independent living in the community.
-2 Create community based and recovery oriented services that respect and promote human rights.
-3 Improve the quality of care and human rights conditions in inpatient, outpatient and community based mental health and related services.
-4 Develop a civil society movement to conduct advocacy and influence policy-making to promote human rights.
-5 Reform national policies and legislation in line with best practice, the CRPD and other international human rights standards.
+1 Build capacity to combat stigma and discrimination, and to promote human rights and recovery.
+2 Improve the quality of care and human rights conditions in mental health and social services.
+3 Create community-based and recovery-oriented services that respect and promote human rights.
+4 Support the development of a civil society movement to conduct advocacy and influence policy-making.
+5 Reform national policies and legislation in line with the Convention on the Rights of Persons with Disabilities and other international human rights standards.